gamma-delta/HackSlashRun/missions/water_treatment/mission.md

 Micheala is in here, listening to music on her speaker while she's configuring one of the terminals.
 She will stop the players if they try to mess with the computers.

 # Security
-There isn't much in the way of security here, other than semi-vigilantish employees.
+There isn't much in the way of security at the Thomas Water plant, other than semi-vigilantish employees.
 There are, however, doors.

 Doors marked with a curved opening and no line in the wall are unlocked.
 Doors marked with a curved opening and a line in the wall are locked (DEX DC 15) and vulnerable to the lock shim.
 Doors marked with a K require a keycard or a DC 20 INT check.
 Doors marked with a number are fingerprinted and must be unlocked by the hacker or an employee.